 Love realizes that rioting is symptomatic of the cancer that threatens the lives and the very souls of the people who are most affected by it.
 Love doesn’t chide from afar, but comes close to heal.
 Love reaches out and touches those who are sick from the disease.

-Love is a two-street.
+Love is a two-way street.
 Love removes barriers.
 Love is kind.
 Love always protects.
-Love always hopes, and love also perseveres, even when faith and hope seem lost.
+Love always hopes, and love always perseveres, even when faith and hope seem lost.

 Love is active.
 Love doesn’t sit silently by when our neighbors struggle under the weight of injustice.
 Love sees neighbors as brothers and sisters.

 We may be tempted to call out the evil, the fruitlessness, and the irrationality of the violence that erupted last summer, especially now in the wake of a conviction.
 We might even be tempted to quote Dr. King’s own words on the subject, urging peace and love instead of hate and violence.

 But, I think well-intentioned people need to ask who is our audience?
 Who should be the audience of white Christians, like me?